Path of Exile 2 Beginner's Guide — Classes, 3 Acts + Cruel & First Steps (0.2.0)

 When does the endgame start in PoE 2?

-The endgame Atlas unlocks after completing Act 6.
-At that point, you will receive Waystones (map items) and begin running maps on the Atlas.
-The endgame is vast and the majority of total playtime is spent there rather than in the campaign.
+After Cruel Act 3 (in 0.2.0; after Act 4 from 0.3.0 onward), around character level 50, the Atlas of Worlds opens via the Realmgate in Ziggurat Encampment.
+You receive Waystones as quest rewards and begin running maps on the Atlas.
+The endgame is vast and the majority of total playtime happens there rather than in the campaign.

 What is the best class for a PoE 2 beginner?